panosoft/elm-grove/readme.md

 > **Installs any Elm package from any Git server including both Elm and NPM dependencies**

+# WARNING: This is NOT the official [Elm Package Manager](https://guide.elm-lang.org/install.html#elm-package).
+Grove can install official and non-official packages.
+If you use Grove to install non-official packages, realize that those packages offer NO GUARANTEES regarding RUNTIME ERRORS.

 ### Major features:
 - Written in Elm
-- Supports Official, Native and Effect Manager packages
+- Supports Official, Native and Effects Manager packages
 - Install from Github, Gitlab, private Git servers, etc.
 - Install local packages during development (via symbolic links)
 - Manage Elm and NPM dependencies (works without NPM as well)